The digital classroom: an in-depth guide

 The digital classroom provides students with the opportunity to take more control of their learning.
 It also gives them the ability to interact with class material in a format that is more comfortable and potentially more engaging than a simple worksheet or standard reading assignment.

 The digital classroom is often mentioned in the same breath as the flipped classroom.
 It’s true.
-The flipped classroom often relies on the creation of the digital classroom.
+The flipped classroom often relies on the creation of a digital classroom.

 Many video tools even provide options for adding quiz layers or hotspots to videos to make them interactive.
 Additionally, teachers can get rich sets of data to help track student progress to ensure students are completing their assignments.

 Video is especially effective for students as they enjoy video as a medium for nearly everything from YouTube to TikTok and everything in between.
-Video creation and video literacy is a critical skill for students and it’s one that teachers should embrace in the digital classroom.
+Video creation and video literacy are critical skills for students, and it’s one that teachers should embrace in the digital classroom.

 Students can exercise their creativity by contributing their own videos as projects for the class.
 They can use capture tools to record a presentation or use their mobile devices to record a video.
 They can then upload it to a shared space for the teacher and their peers to review and offer feedback.